Ribeiro/ElegantTestingWithxUnit/README.md

 # ElegantTestingWithxUnit

-Little project showing how to write elegant tests using xUnit and Fluent Assertions
+Little project showing how to write elegant tests using xUnit, Fluent Assertions and Moq.